Authentic Lessons for 21st Century Learning

 Time Frame 90 minutes

 Top of the Stack is intended to be the first step in the resume creation process.
+It is designed to guide students in preparing their resumes from scratch.

 In this lesson, students explore what they have learned about creating resumes and then push further to identify critical strategies for tailoring resumes to apply to particular situations.
 Students will explore examples and non-examples of tailored resumes.
 Students will practice prioritizing information...
 Read more »